 In general, physical separation from other people is the most effective means of stopping the transmission of respiratory illnesses.
-What exactly this separation looks like, however, depends on the status of your health; you may need to either practice social distancing or isolate yourself completely from other people in order to prevent the spread of diseases such as the coronavirus.
+What exactly this separation looks like, however, depends on the status of your health; you may need to either practice social distancing or isolate yourself completely from other people to prevent the spread of diseases such as the coronavirus.
 But should you enter isolation, or simply distance yourself?

 Simply put, isolation should be done by people who have tested positive for a contagious disease and are indeed sick.
 You should enter isolation due to an official diagnosis of the coronavirus, also known as COVID-19.
 Disease precautions become much more rigid once you have received positive confirmation.
-In this case, you need to completely isolate yourself from the public and from other members of your household; if you live with other people, stay in one room, and get groceries and medication delivered so you don’t need to go outside.
-When traveling to a medical facility, wear a mask to prevent spreading respiratory droplets that might contain the virus.
+In this case, you need to completely isolate yourself from the public and other members of your household; if you live with other people, stay in one room, and get groceries and medication delivered so you don’t need to go outside.
+When traveling to a medical facility, wear a mask to prevent the spreading of respiratory droplets that might contain the virus.

 Isolation vs. Social Distancing